parrt/msds501/notes/aws.md

 <img src=images/selectvm.png width=600>

-This will bring up a screen describing the details about the instance we are launching. ignore all of it for now and just click "Launch" at the bottom right.
+This will bring up a screen describing the details about the instance we are launching.
+Ignore all of it for now and just click "Review and Launch" at the bottom right.
+That brings up a summary page that we could examine if we wanted, but just click "Launch" in bottom right.

 This will bring a dialog box up to select a key pair.
 A key pair is what allows you to securely access the server and prevent unauthorized access.
 The *first time*, you will need to create a new key pair.
 Name it as your user ID then click on "Download key pair."
 It will download a *userid*.pem file, which are your security credentials for getting into the machine.
 Save that file in a safe spot.
 If you lose it you will not be able to get into the machine that you create.
-From now on, you can reuse this existing key.
+From now on, you can reuse that pre-existing key.

 <img src=images/keypair.png width=600>

-Click on the "I acknowledge that I have ..." checkbox then "Launch instance."
+After downloading, click "Launch instances."
 You should see something like:

 <img src=images/launched.png width=600>